 “I must make you one confession,” Ivan began.
 “I could never understand how one can love one’s neighbors.
 It’s just one’s neighbors, to my mind, that one can’t love, though one might love those at a distance.” ~The Brothers Karamazov

-In Book 2, Chapter IV of The Brothers Karamazov, there is a passage about the terrible beauty of service-oriented love offered to others, yet which may never be reciprocated and quite possibly scorned.
+In Book 2, Chapter IV of The Brothers Karamazov, there is a passage about the terrible beauty of service-oriented love which may never be reciprocated.
 I can’t help feeling this is an especially relevant passage for our time.

 Here’s how the next part of the passage goes: